Palindromae/BlackCatStudios/docs/updates.md

 	- More functional and non-functional requirements have been added and an explanation of how requirements were elicited has been written.
 	- A general use case has been added by Azzam as well as an accompanying UML diagram.
 - Dev group
 	- Sam Toner, Felix Seanor, and Jack Hinton continued to  work on the implementation of the game.
+- Website
-All team members present
+		- Jack Vickers changed the colour scheme of the website All team members present

 <hr>